TL;DR: Free startup dilution calculator to understand the impact of dilution after ESOP and venture capital investments.

-No one was born knowing everything, you have to learn at some point and in some way.
+No one was born knowing everything let alone startup dilution, you have to learn at some point and in some way.
 How you make money in a startup is one such point.
 It sounds easy though, right?
 You startup, get a bit of cash and then sell for a chunk of change and start driving a Tesla.
 Only it’s a bit more complicated than that.

 You start owning the whole of your company, and if you bootstrap and don’t give any shares to the staff you will continue to own all of it.
 But that’s not normal for most tech startups these days, since, along the way other people get a cut of your company and so upside when you hopefully exit.
 Others getting a cut is called dilution, and it’s what we are going to get into in detail.
 Only, we aren’t going to do the basic version, we’re going to learn about the impact of ESOPs (Employee Share Ownership Plan) on this ‘dilution’ too.
 In this way, you can understand how your staff get rich too.

-There is a video for you to watch which explains this all in detail, as well as a template excel model to download.
+There is a video for you to watch which explains this all in detail, as well as a template excel startup dilution calculator to download.
+Click on the big black box on the right, or below and it will be emailed to you.

 Watch the video instead of reading